 One fundamental guideline to clean eating is to eat 5 small meals a day.
-This helps to keep you body nourished and energized from morning to night.
-Here are 50+ of my favorite clean eating snacks to keep you fulled all day!
+This helps to keep your body nourished and energized from morning to night!
+Here are 50+ of my favorite clean eating snacks to keep you full all day!

 - Purchase organic when you can.

 - Choose healthy oils (coconut, olive, sunflower, walnut, etc.) over canola or vegetable oil.
 Stay away from hydrogenated oils.